Cerlancism/chatgpt-subtitle-translator/README.md

   - `-t, --to <language>`
     Target language (default: "English")
   - `-f, --file <file>`
-    Text file name to use as input, .srt or plain text
+    Input source text with the content of this file, in `.srt` format or plain text
+  - `--plain-text <text>`
+    Input source text with this plain text argument
   - `--system-instruction <instruction>`
-    Override the prompt system instruction template `Translate {from} to {to}` with this plain text
+    Override the prompt system instruction template `Translate {from} to {to}` with this plain text, ignoring `--from` and `--to` options
-  - `--plain-text <text>`
-    Only translate this input plain text
   - `--initial-prompts <prompts>`
-    Initial prompts for the translation in JSON
+    Initial prompts for the translation in JSON (default: "[]")
   - `--no-use-moderator`
     Don't use the OpenAI API Moderation endpoint
   - `--no-prefix-line-with-number`